badfeather/bfnest/README.md

 * Most of the SCSS variables that have anything to do with sizes should be set unitless, as the majority of the sizing is calculated to in `em`s.
 For example, if you want the `h2`s to have a font-size of 20px, you would declare `$h2-font-size: 20`.
 * The `archive.php`, `single.php`, etc. all use `get_template_part( 'content', get_post_type() )`.
 This can come in handy if you start adding custom post types, in which case you could add a `content-[post-type-name].php` to the `part` directory.

-#### Gulp
+#### Grunt
-* This theme uses Gulp to perform a number of tasks, including SASS, js, image, and svg processing and minification.
+* This theme uses Grunt to perform a number of tasks, including SASS, js, image, and svg processing and minification.
-* To watch your files while editing, run `gulp watch` in terminal
+* To watch your files while editing, run `grunt watch` in terminal
-* To build your project for deployment, run `gulp`
+* To build your project for deployment, run `grunt`
-* Any `.jpg`, `.gif`, `.png` or `.svg` images placed in `assets/img`, will be minified to the `img` directory using imagemin upon running `grunt build`
+* Any `.jpg`, `.gif`, `.png` or `.svg` images placed in `assets/img`, will be minified to the `img` directory using imagemin upon running `grunt`
 * Any `.svg` images placed in the `assets/img/svg-icons` directory will be combined into a single file `svg-icons.svg` in the `assets/img` directory.
 This will be included as an svg sprite at the top of the `<body>` if it exists.

 ##### Versioning
 Version numbers get updated in the `.json` files, theme stylesheets and `README.md` with semantic versioning using the following commands:
-* To performa a patch bump, ie. '0.0.1', run `gulp bump`.
+* To performa a patch bump, ie. '0.0.1', run `grunt bump-patch`.
-* To perform a minor bump, ie. '0.1.0', run `gulp bump-minor`.
+* To perform a minor bump, ie. '0.1.0', run `grunt bump-minor`.
-* To perform a major bump, ie. '1.0.0', run `gulp bump-major`.
+* To perform a major bump, ie. '1.0.0', run `grunt bump-major`.

 ##### Modernizr
 * Included is [gulp-modernizr](https://github.com/doctyper/gulp-modernizr), which creates a custom build of Modernizr based on what it sees in your javascript.

 #### Bower
 * This theme uses Bower to include vendor dependencies where necessary.
-Packages will be installed to `assets/vendor`, which can then be included/concatenated via the `Gulpfile.js` where necessary.
+Packages will be installed to `assets/vendor`, which can then be included/concatenated via the `Gruntfile.js` where necessary.

 #### Style Tester
 * Included is a very low-level style-testing guide of sorts.
 To use, open `assets/docs/style-tester.html`, copy all the contents, and paste in a new post or page on your Wordpress install in Text (not Visual) editing mode.
 Save this as a draft, then preview.
 Now you can see your type styles in action.
 For more thorough testing of your theme, download and import WordPress' [Theme Unit Test](https://codex.wordpress.org/Theme_Unit_Test).